Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Introduction

-We organize the technical contents as follows.
-Section \ref{prelim} first summarizes the preliminaries of traditional GSP and tensor analysis.
-We then introduce the fundamentals of M-GSP and frequency analysis in Section \ref{funda} and Section \ref{mln_spec}, respectively.
-We next present MLN filter design in Section \ref{fter}.
-We provide the physical insights and spectrum interpretation of M-GSP concepts in Section \ref{discus}.
-Within the proposed M-GSP framework, we present several example applications and demonstrate its effectiveness in Section \ref{app}, before summarizing our conclusions in Section \ref{con}.
+{We organize the technical presentation as follows.
+Section \ref{prelim} first summarizes preliminaries of traditional GSP and tensor analysis, before presenting representations of multilayer graphs within M-GSP in Section. \ref{funda}.
+We then introduce the fundamentals of M-GSP spatial and spectrum analysis in Section \ref{spa_sec} and Section \ref{mln_spec}, respectively.
+We next discuss MLG filter design in Section \ref{fter}.
+We develop the physical insights and spectrum interpretation of M-GSP concepts in Section \ref{discus}.
+With the newly proposed M-GSP framework, we provide several example applications to demonstrate its potential in Section \ref{app}, before concluding this paper in Section \ref{con}.}